-It often happens that a vehicle having the smallest price is the one which sellers try to get rid of.
-And if buyers buy it thinking that they’ve saved much on their deal – they will help them but after that, they might find a lot of unhappy surprises;
+It often happens that a vehicle having the smallest price is the one that sellers try to get rid of.
+And if buyers buy it thinking that they’ve saved much on their deal – they will help them but after that, they might find a lot of unhappy surprises.

 If buyers impose too high expectations they may search for months but get disappointed in the end.
 Don’t set expectations too high, they can be misleading.

 4. Underestimating costs of ownership.

 If you are a young person, you don’t have enough experience in making modest vehicle expertise.
 Sometimes it is better to invite your father or some experienced vehicle owner to look up this car and tell whether it needs any extra repair.